-No two pieces of glass are alike, but all fused glass does go through steps that include design, kiln firing and cold working.
+No two pieces of glass are alike, but all fused glass has multiples steps that include design, kiln firings and cold working.

 Fuse – to fuse glass is a process of firing compatible glass in a kiln, melting the pieces together.
 In the kiln, each firing process is programed individually to suit the shape, size, thickness and type of glass.
 Firings typically run 7-9 hours, as unlike pottery, glass needs to heat slowly with strategic hold points.
 Once it reaches the highest temperature it can then move quickly back to its “annealing” temp and remain at the temperature for an extended time to strengthen the glass piece from within.
 Finally once the firing schedule is complete, the glass needs to cool to room temperature before it is removed from the kiln.